Oklahoma Higher Learning Access Program

 Students must apply for the program during their 8th, 9th, or 10th grade year.
 The deadline for students to apply is June 30th of their sophomore year.

-For 10 consecutive years, Union Public Schools has been recognized by the Oklahoma State Regents for Higher Education as the Oklahoma’s Promise 2021 State 6A Champion for having 191 seniors from the class of 2021 qualify for the Oklahoma’s Promise Scholarship.
+For the 11th year in a row, Union Public Schools has been recognized by the Oklahoma State Regents for Higher Education as the Oklahoma’s Promise 2023 State 6A Champion for having 172 seniors from the class of 2022 qualify for the Oklahoma’s Promise Scholarship.

 To be eligible students must: